Prescription weight-loss drugs

 Never give setmelanotide to a child under 6 years old.
 It can cause newborns and babies to have dangerous reactions.

 The bottom line

 Weight-loss drugs aren't an easy answer to weight loss.
-But they may help you make the necessary lifestyle changes to lose weight and improve your health.
+But they may help you make the lifestyle changes that you need to practice to lose weight and improve your health.